 To view project notice and consultation material, follow the links below:

 Scope of Work

 - Construction of Phase I (Beach): July 2018

 - Construction of Phase II (Headland): Date – to be determined

-For more information regarding this project, please use the contact details outlined below:
+For more information regarding this project, please contact Jet Taylor, Project Manager:

 Restoration & Infrastructure Division